 For information about the CBEST (California Basic Educational Skills Test), CLEP (College-Level Examination Program), GMAT (Graduate Management Admission Test), GRE (Graduate Record Examinations), LSAT (Law School Admissions Test), MCAT (Medical College Admission Test), TOEFL (Test of English as a Foreign Language), CLAD/BCLAD (Bilingual Crosscultural Language and Academic Development Examinations), RICA (Reading Instruction Competence Assessment), and PRAXIS (Professional Assessments for Beginning Teachers), inquire at the Testing Office, Library, Room LI 3165A.

-Students may obtain official transcripts of coursework taken at Cal State East Bay (including extension and special session courses) from Planning, Enrollment Management, and Student Affairs.
-Refer to Planning, Enrollment Management, and Student Affairs information on the university website for current costs and online ordering procedures and costs.
+Students may obtain official transcripts of coursework taken at Cal State East Bay (including continuing education and special session courses) from the Office of the Registrar.
+Refer to the transcripts section on the university website for current costs and online ordering procedures and costs.

 For transcript requests that arrive via the mail, the request should include: name, other name(s) which may appear on records, NetID or Social Security number, address, dates of attendance, and the complete address to which the transcript is to be sent.
 The university cannot be responsible for the consequences of failure to supply any of the above information.
 Mailed requests must also include a check (payable to Cal State East Bay) for the current fee.
 Please do not send cash with mailed requests.
-Address the request to Planning, Enrollment Management, and Student Affairs, Transcript Request.
+Address the request to Office of the Registrar, Transcript Request.

 Students with financial and judicial holds placed by the university, or with academic, document, library, equipment, or other obligations to Cal State East Bay, are not permitted to receive transcripts or to request transcripts to be sent to other institutions.